 Yes, Bologna is worth visiting and here are some reasons why.
 Firstly, Bologna is the gastronomic capital of Italy just as Lyon is in France.
 In fact, the city is often called The Fat because of its irresistible food specialities (see number 9)!
-Bologna is also a city of unique historic architecture found in the porticoes (see number 4), beautiful churches and, of course, the Due Torn (see number 1) which dominate the skyline and are the symbol of Bologna.
+Bologna is also a city of unique historic architecture found in the porticoes (see number 4), beautiful churches and, of course, the Due Torri (see number 1) which dominate the skyline and are the symbol of Bologna.

 Where is Bologna?